matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ### L1Messenger

-A contract used for sending arbitrary length L2→L1 messages from zkSync to L1.
-While zkSync natively supports a rather limited number of L1→L2 logs, which can transfer only roughly 64 bytes of data a time, we allowed sending nearly-arbitrary length L2→L1 messages with the following trick:
+A contract used for sending arbitrary length L2→L1 messages from ZKsync to L1.
+While ZKsync natively supports a rather limited number of L1→L2 logs, which can transfer only roughly 64 bytes of data a time, we allowed sending nearly-arbitrary length L2→L1 messages with the following trick:

 The L1 messenger receives a message, hashes it and sends only its hash as well as the original sender via L2→L1 log.
 Then, it is the duty of the L1 smart contracts to make sure that the operator has provided full preimage of this hash in the commitment of the batch.